U4HELPP/scMergeMe/docs/index.md

 **Selecting samples:**

+**_NOTE: You cannot select samples from the table, you have to use the dropdown._**

 1. Use the **"Select samples from the list"** dropdown at the top.
 It supports live search — start typing a sample name to filter the list.
 You can also click "Select All" or "Deselect All" using the buttons inside the dropdown.
 2. After highlighting your desired samples in the dropdown, click **"Add Selected Samples to Merge List"**.
-The selected samples will move from the dropdown into the **"Samples to be Merged"** table below.
+The selected samples will move from the dropdown into the **"Samples to be Merged"** table below. **NOTE: you have to click on the dropdown box again to close the list before you can see the Add Selected button.**
 3. The reference table at the bottom of the "Available Samples" box shows all samples with key metadata columns (PDX source, sex, cancer type, treatment, etc.) so you can look up details before selecting.

 **Managing your selection:**